 transform: translate(-50%, -50%) to negate its position.
 You can view the Transform centering snippet for the code and examples.

 Last but not least, table centering is an older technique which you might favor when working with older browsers.
-It depends on the container element having a
+It depends on the use of

 display: table-cell in combination with